parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Phase.RelPerm.VanGenuchten.File   1

-This key specifies a pfb filename containing the alpha parameters for the VanGenuchten function cell-by-cell.
+*string* **Geom.\ *geom_name*.RelPerm.Alpha.Filename** no default This key specifies a pfb filename containing the alpha parameters for the VanGenuchten function cell-by-cell.
 The ONLY option for *geom_name* is “domain”.
-Example Useage:

 .. container:: list